Can a judgement take your tax return?

 Other Government Debts Contact the agency directly to discuss payment options

-Read also : How to report ERC on tax return 1120S
+Read also : How many stamps for tax return

 Conclusion